Blog Thumbnail

 How to immigrate to Canada as a Teacher ?

+If you are looking to immigrate to Canada as a high school teacher, you are in luck!
+There is a high demand for high school teachers across Canada and it may allow you to obtain a Canadian permanent residence visa with or without a job offer.
 High school teachers are eligible to apply to immigrate to Canada under the Canadian government immigration program because the demand for high school teachers in Canada is so great that they have included the occupation in the list of specific occupations, known such as the NOC list (National Occupation Code List).
+Like any profession, immigrating to Canada as a teacher is an overwhelming process.
+Thanks to paperwork as well as the certain rules set by the provincial and territorial governments for their schools.
+That's why it is important to know what it takes to move to Canada as a teacher.

 Who is Eligible to Immigrate to Canada as a High School Teacher?